tytydraco/yessleep/out/Im_Amish_and_Ill_Never_Go_Back_to_Your_World_After_What_I_Saw_in_the_Mall.md

 Behind me, the breathing became wet and excited.

 I turned a corner and found a long hall with windows on both sides.
-Outside were rural fields at dusk, but empty of houses, barns, roads, cows, fences.
+Outside were fields at dusk, but empty of houses, barns, roads, cows, fences.
 Just corn, too tall, pressing close to the glass.
 The sky was a blue too deep to be sky.

 Something walked between the rows.
 I could see the stalks parting.